dn-sandeeep/dn-sandeeep/README.md

 ---

 Transitioned from Mechanical Engineering to Android Development by solving real problems from a laundry service app to personal tools like a music ad blocker.
-For me, Android isn’t just a platform, it’s a canvas for creating impactful solutions.
+For me, Android isn’t just a platform; it’s a canvas for creating impactful solutions.
 This is the field I’m committed to for the long run.

 ## 📧 Contact